Guiding Principles for Animal Experiences at Zoos Victoria

 School programs at Zoos Victoria are designed to facilitate this connection with nature in school groups by providing animal experiences that involve students engaging their senses: listening, observing, smelling and when appropriate touching animals or animal artefacts.
-This may include: observing a parrot fly or an elephant wash, being a participant at the seal presentation, smelling and recognising the gorilla’s musty scent or listening to Zoo staff interpret an animal’s behaviour or share stories about the animals they work with.
+This may include: observing a parrot fly or hearing an elephant trumpet, smelling the gorilla’s musty scent or listening to Zoo staff interpret an animal’s behaviour or share stories about the animals.

 Underpinning these ambitious conservation goals are high standards of animal welfare.
 Zoos Victoria strives to be an international leader of best practices in the care and wellbeing of animals.
 ‘Good zoos’ go to every possible length to ensure animals in their care have a life worth living.
 A large part of this includes creating situations where animals feel pleasure, happiness and contentment as well as mental stimulation.

 We prioritise animal welfare and wellbeing and we do not touch animals.
 Animals may not always be visible at all times.
 Good animal welfare enables them opportunities to retreat to quiet spaces as they chose to.